FOOD, FIBER & FAMILY ON ORCAS ISLAND

 WELCOME TO 4TH SEED FARM!

 We are nestled in the Crow Valley at the foothills of Turtleback Mountain.
-Our heritage farm has been furtile ground for livestock and fruit orchards for generations.
-Today, the rolling pastures provide for thriving flocks of Clun Forest sheep, pygora goats, and chickens, as well as perennial gardens of fruit trees, berries, flowers, and tea.
+Our heritage farm has been fertile ground for livestock and fruit orchards for generations.
+Today, the rolling pastures provide for thriving flocks of Clun Forest sheep, Pygora goats, and laying chickens, as well as perennial gardens of fruit trees, berries, flowers, and tea.

 As the current stewards of this land, we are committed to holistic and restorative practices rooted in values of love and reciprocity.
 We honor all those who came before us and seek to raise products that are locally and sustainably grown, respecting the value of each life that touches this place and the impact our actions have on future generations.